-The audio Buffer Size determines the number of samples in the audio Buffer used to transfer audio (IF) samples between PowerSDR and the FLEX-1500.
+The audio Buffer Size determines the number of samples in the audio Buffer used to transfer audio samples between PowerSDR and the FireWire Driver.
 You should set your audio Buffer Size as low as your computer system will tolerate.
 Larger buffers mean more delay, but smoother audio.
 Smaller buffers yield less latency, but at the cost of CPU load.
 The 2048 sample buffer size means that a single buffer at 48 kHz sample rate is 2048/48000 = 42.7 ms in length.
-Faster machines should be able to run with a buffer size of 512 without issue.
-For best CW performance (and if your computer can handle it), set the audio buffer to 512 or less. (see also the DSP Buffer Size on page 119).
+Faster machines should be able to run with a buffer size of 512 without issue at the lower Sample Rate settings (see below).
+For best CW performance (and if your computer can handle it), set the audio buffer to 512 or less. (see also the DSP Buffer Size on page 126).